bingtimren/typescript-validation-study/README.md

 - Traversable - runtime schema can be traversed at runtime
 - Standard - if the schema / type defining language is a standard and supported by a community

-## Example Problem and Test Criterias
+## Example Problem and Test Criteria

+I validate the following entities with each of the solutions.

 Person:
   - name: required, string, length 3~20, pattern /[a-z A-Z ]+/ (tests Find-grained, Form-friendly (reports actual length), Combinable / Customizable